The Token Company · February 2026

 Gemini 3 Flash moved from #8 uncompressed (+0.20) to #7 with 0.05 compression (+0.23).

 In blind comparisons across 268,327 votes, users consistently preferred responses from compressed models.
-Removing context bloat appears to help models generate more focused, higher-quality responses.
+Removing context bloat helps models generate more focused responses.

 Win rates